 I saw a recreation of the hot dog stand that used to be in LA.

 I saw a beautiful painting of Yosemite Valley, which was unique because there is no road in the painting.
 I can’t even imagine seeing that area before there was a road, it must have been mind-blowing.
 This painting is called the Great Canyon of the Sierra by Thomas Hill.

 From here, I headed into the old house part of the museum, and it immediately became my favorite.
 This former mansion was so lavish and beautiful that every room was better than the last.
 The great hall with its hole in the floor is both fascinating from the third floor and the second as you can see below.

 The old front room with its double spiral staircase was incredible as well, and I loved how the museum kept the rooms intact but still used them to display their art collection.

 From here, I headed to the second floor and went to see the samurai armor that I had seen on the map.
 It was pretty impressive, especially the helmet.

 After seeing this, I headed back down the mazes of hallways and left the museum.

-I can say it was easily worth the $10 for me as I saw a lot of super unique stuff.
-I am sure for art fans it is even better as they have the history for each of the pieces right next to the art.
+I can say it was easily worth the $10 for me as I saw a lot of unique art.
+I am sure for art fans it is even better, as they have the history for each of the pieces right next to the art.
 It was a beautiful museum and a worthwhile stop in the city that is a natural recommendation when visiting.
 Let me know what your favorite part of the museum is in the comments.